Wood Boiler Maintenance Kits & Tips From Industry Experts

 Is Dual Fuel Important?

-Your outdoor wood furnace is designed to be incorporated into an existing indoor heating system such as a hot water boiler, radiant heat, domestic hot water and forced air furnace.
-If your wood furnace is hooked up correctly, your existing indoor furnace will act as your back up to your wood furnace.
-Don’t worry, your indoor furnace will also prevent the wood furnace from freezing while you are on vacation.
-We recommend an indoor furnace for a couple simple reasons 1. for resell reasons and most home owners insurances require it.
-2. wood furnaces are designed to burn a solid (Wood) fuel they are very very inefficient burning a liquid (Oil) fuel.
+Your outdoor wood furnace is designed to be incorporated into an existing indoor heating system, such as a hot water boiler, radiant heat, domestic hot water, and forced air furnace.
+If your wood furnace is hooked up correctly, your existing indoor furnace will act as your backup to your wood furnace.
+Don't worry, your indoor furnace will also prevent the wood furnace from freezing while you are on vacation.

 How Far Away Can the Outdoor Wood Boiler Be Installed?

-The Outdoor wood furnace has the ability to be 3 to 300 feet away from your home.
-Couple things to keep in mind.
+The outdoor wood boiler can be located 3 to 300 feet from your home.
+A couple of things to keep in mind.
 You will need to visit your wood furnace once a day.
-You will need to have easy access to this location truck or tractor to replenish the wood when needed.
+You will need to have easy access to this location, a truck or tractor to replenish the wood when needed.

 How Much Wood Will I Use?

-Well, that depends on your home, insulation and the quality of wood you’re burning.
+Well, that depends on your home, insulation, and the quality of wood you're burning.
 This might help!
-2,500 sq home well insulated with good wood will go through 5 to 7 cords a cold session (6 months) That is heating the home and a domestic hot water 60-gallon tank.
+A 2,500 sq home well insulated with good wood will go through 5 to 7 cords in a cold session (6 months).
+That is heating the home and a domestic hot water 60-gallon tank.

 Outdoor Wood Boiler Maintenance on Vacation

-What happens with my wood boiler when I go away for a couple days?
+What happens with my wood boiler when I go away for a couple of days?

 This is one of the most common questions that I get.
-You have several options depending on your situations.
+You have several options depending on your situation.

-If your wood furnace is hooked up correctly your existing indoor furnace will back heat the wood furnace preventing it from freezing!
-The cost of your indoor furnace back heating your outdoor is very minimum cost everything is very well insulated.
+If your wood furnace is hooked up correctly, your existing indoor furnace will backheat the wood furnace, preventing it from freezing!
+The cost of your indoor furnace backing up your outdoor heating is very minimal; everything is very well insulated.

-• You can let the fire die down and drain the furnace.
-This is what I do it only takes about 10 minutes to drain the unit.
-When I return I refill the unit and relight the fire.
+You can let the fire die down and drain the furnace.
+This is what we do becasue it takes only about 10 minutes to drain the unit.
+After returning, refill the unit and relight the fire.

-• If the weather isn’t really cold the circulation pump is moving the water quite quickly.
-Moving water is hard to freeze.
+If the weather isn't freezing, the circulation pump is moving the water rapidly.
+Moving water is difficult to freeze.

-• You could look into anti freeze.
-Keep in mind most anti freeze is terrible to our environment. please dispose of properly!
+You could look into anti-freeze.
+Keep in mind that most antifreeze is harmful to the environment.
+Please dispose of properly!

 What If the Electricity Goes Out?

 This is another commonly asked question.
-The outdoor wood furnace uses very little electricity which can be supported by a small generator.
-What I actually did is I ran a regular inexpensive extension cord to my unit and that is how my unit is wired.
-So all I need to do is unplug from the wall and plug into a small generator.
+The outdoor wood furnace uses very little electricity, which can be supplied by a small generator.
+Run a regular, inexpensive extension cord to the unit, and that is how it can be wired.
+All you would need to do is unplug from the wall and plug into a small generator.
 Problem solved.

-Some people ask well if you don’t have a generator you have no heat.
+Some people ask, “Well if you don't have a generator, you have no heat.”
 That is correct!
-Most homes lose electricity they have no heat either.
-Either way, you will need something to back up your existing home as well as the wood furnace.
-I know several people including myself are looking into solar and wind options.
+Most homes lose electricity; they have no heat either.
+Either way, you will need something to back up your existing home and the wood furnace.
 These wood furnaces use very little electricity.
-As soon as I get off the grid I will let you know.

 How long will a wood furnace last?

 The design is the most important issue here.
-If you ask a plumber they will tell you that what kills boilers (Outdoor wood furnace is basically a boiler) is sediment build-up which rots the boiler inside out.
-With our design, we use a round drum where sediment can not build up and we have a drain at the bottom to flush the unit out yearly.
+If you ask a plumber, they will tell you that what kills boilers is sediment build-up, which rots the boiler inside out.
+With our design, we use a round drum where sediment cannot build up, and we have a drain at the bottom to flush the unit out yearly.

-Some units have a square water chamber, “water baffles”, zig zag tops to help heat transfer which will catch all the sediment.
+Some units have a square water chamber, “water baffles,” and zigzag tops to improve heat transfer and catch all the sediment.
 These units have no way to flush the system as well.
-They try to solve the problem with chemicals and in line filters which you can add to your bill.
-I know this because I have owned a one since 2002.
-I still own it and I had to move it over to the warehouse in which I store my wood master parts and supplies.
-I can no longer run it in my home because of a neighbor who lives 700 feet away complaining about the smoke.
+They try to solve the problem with chemicals and in-line filters, which you can add to your bill.

-1. The zig zag feature which helps heat more water; good idea except that is where all the sediment will build up and start to rot the furnace out from the inside and not forget the additional welding (as discussed in How long will a wood furnace last) There is no way to clean the inside of these units.
+1.)
+The zig-zag feature helps heat more water; good idea except that is where all the sediment will build up and start to rot the furnace out from the inside, and not forget the additional welding (as discussed in ow Long Will a Wood Furnace Last?).
+There is no way to clean the inside of these units.

-2. If you look at the door location and the Heat Collection area This air is 1500 degrees; another good idea until you have to open the door.
+2.)
+If you look at the door location and the heat collection area, this air is 1500 degrees; another good idea until you have to open the door.
 The heat baffle is lower than the top of the door.
-That is where you are standing and when you have to put a big log in and you are displacing several cubic feet of 1500 degree air; where is that going?
+That is where you are standing, and when you have to put a big log in, and you are displacing several cubic feet of 1500 degree air, where is that going?
 You got it in your face.
-I have lost many eye brows and facial hair and had to listen to my wife laughing at me.
-I know first hand I owned one for several years and still show mine to customers. (side by side comparison)

-3. Natural draft is a bad idea: These units are known to smoke a lot due to their natural draft.
-To give you an idea it is like throwing a match onto a leaf pile, how much will it smoke?
-Your right a lot!
-Now if you do the same thing and then blow on it, what happens then?
-The fire starts and gets hot faster and a considerably less smoke.
-As you can see this is not rocket science, these ideas were good ideas but not practical, similar to that young kid on the job tell the experience guy better ways of doing something.
+3.)
+Natural draft is a bad idea: These units are known to smoke a lot due to their natural draft.
+To give you an idea, it is like throwing a match onto a leaf pile.
+How much will it smoke?
+A lot!
+Now, if you do the same thing and then blow on it, what happens then?
+The fire starts and gets hot faster, and produces considerably less smoke.
+As you can see, this is not rocket science; these ideas were good ideas but not practical.

-5. We use a fan on the front of our unit to burn hotter to reduce smoke and higher efficiency.
+5.)
+We use a fan on the front of our unit to burn hotter to reduce smoke and increase efficiency.

-7. We have smoke release area so you are not eating smoke or hot 1500 degree air while filling the unit with wood.
-This is an eye brow saver!!!
+7.)
+We have a smoke release area, so you are not eating smoke or hot 1500 degree air while filling the unit with wood.
+This is an eyebrow saver!!!

-8. Did I mention we cost about $1,800 less than the equal size competitive unit?
-Heads up they will say their smaller is equal to ours to try to prices closer.
-The truth is very easy to figure out.
-How many cubic feet in fire barrel will tell you which goes with which?
-Don’t listen to BTU ratings!
-This is a very dumb statement, what kind of wood are you burning?
-Green, seasoned, wet, rotten, Oak.
-Pine, way too many variables to mention.
+8.)
+Did I mention we cost about $1,800 less than the equal-size competitive unit?
+Heads up, they will say their smaller is equal to ours to try to price closer.
+The truth is straightforward and very to figure out.
+How many cubic feet in a fire barrel will tell you which goes with which?
+Don't listen to BTU ratings!
+What kind of wood are you burning?
+Green, seasoned, wet, rotten oak,pine?
 Fossil fuels can do this because there is a constant fuel source.
-Example Oil burns at about 2000 degrees and propane around 1400 degrees we can give a BTU rating with this NOT WOOD!
+Example: Oil burns at about 2000 degrees, and propane around 1400 degrees.
+We can provide a BTU rating for this: NOT WOOD!

 Final Note!
 Very Important!
-Ask to read their 25-year Warranty!!
+Ask to read their 25-year warranty!!
 You might feel like a deer in headlights!
-Basically, I will sum it up for you quickly.
-There is a 10 year prorated warranty on the fire barrel and only 1 year on the electronics.
-(My Control panel blew at a cost of $166.00 after 2 years).
+There is a 10-year prorated warranty on the fire barrel and only 1 year on the electronics.
 ARE YOU READY FOR THIS?
-The 25-year warranty is on Manufactures defects!
-If some know what this covers please let me know.
-(Blemish in the paint or what?)
-Just another game.
-I learned this the hard way and all I want to do is recommend all the other brands before this one.
-Please don’t make a Classic Mistake like me!!!!
+The 25-year warranty is on manufacturer's defects!
+If you know what this covers, please let us know.

 Can You Put Antifreeze in Your Unit?

-Yes, you can, however, it might get pricey.
-There are a couple alternatives that might help you with this topic.
+Yes, you can; however, it might get pricey.
+There are a couple of alternatives that might help you with this topic.

-2. If you have a boiler in your house and using a plate exchanger to heat your boiler this will also back-heat.
-What that means if your unit temperature drops your, existing boiler will kick on to provide heat to your home, it will also heat the water in the boiler and prevent freeze up.
+2.)
+If you have a boiler in your house and are using a plate exchanger to heat your boiler, this will also back-heat.
+What that means is if your unit temperature drops, the existing boiler will kick on to provide heat to your home; it will also heat the water in the boiler and prevent freeze-up.
 Yes, you will be using more fuel to heat your home and the outside wood furnace.

-3. You can also set up a by-pass.
-What I mean here is you setup a by bass from the outdoor furnace from heat the house and send the water right back to the unit.
-So the unit is only heating itself which will last for days maybe week or weeks depending on temperature and weather conditions.
+3.)
+You can also set up a bypass.
+What we mean here is you set up a bypass from the outdoor furnace to heat the house and send the water right back to the unit.
+So the unit is only heating itself, which will last for days, maybe weeks, depending on temperature and weather conditions.

 Where Do You Get the Wood From?

-Try phrasing it like this: where can’t you get good!
+Try phrasing it like this: where can't you get wood!
 Wood can be found easily.
 For example, tree companies have to pay to dump wood in landfills and other locations.
-They most likely drop off the better hard woods, but we don’t care we can burn all wood.
-Most tree guys can’t sell certain types of wood (soft wood like pine, hemlock) so they have to pay to get rid of it or drop it off to you free of charge.
-Once you build a relationship with a couple tree guys you will be home free.
+They most likely drop off the better hardwoods, but we don't care; we can burn all wood.
+Most tree guys can't sell certain types of wood (soft wood like pine, hemlock), so they have to pay to get rid of it or drop it off to you free of charge.
+Once you build a relationship with a couple of tree guys, you will be home free.

-You can also call tree companies a ask them to cut the wood into 26-inch lengths and don’t have to split it-what will the cost be?
-Also mention to them to bring the wood they can’t sell to other customers such as V’s of the tree, Big Knots, and all those weird shaped pieces.
+You can also call tree companies and ask them to cut the wood into 26-inch lengths and don't have to split it-what will the cost be?
+Also mention to them to bring the wood they can't sell to other customers, such as V's of the tree, big knots, and all those off-shaped pieces.
 They should deliver it to you with a smile at half the cost.
-In CT it should cost about $150 to $175 a cord delivered, You should get it for $75 a cord delivered.

 Can you burn coal?